CIRCSE/LiLa_Lemma-Bank/README.md

 # LiLa_Lemma-Bank
-The LiLa Lemma Bank is core of the LiLa Knowledge Base.
+The LiLa Lemma Bank is the core of the LiLa Knowledge Base.
 It consists of a large collection of Latin lemmas, serving as the backbone to achieve interoperability between the resources, by linking all those entries in lexical resources and tokens in corpora that point to the same lemma.

-Data are coded both in relational database ( SQL format ) and graph database (RDF triples - turptle format ).
+Data are coded both in a relational database ( SQL format ) and in a graph database (RDF triples - Turtle format).
-Mapping between SQL and RDF data is made by mean of D2RQ according to the mapping file provided in 'rdf' folder.
+Mapping between SQL and RDF data is made by means of D2RQ according to the mapping file provided in the 'rdf' folder.

 ##  RELATIONAL DATABASE DESCRIPTION